mealie-recipes/mealie/docs/docs/documentation/getting-started/migrating-to-mealie-v1.md

 ## Step 1: Setting Up The New Application

-Given the nature of the upgrade, it is highly recommended that you standup a new instance of mealie along side your current instance.
+Given the nature of the upgrade, it is highly recommended that you stand up a new instance of mealie along side your current instance.
 This will allow you to migrate your data safely and quickly without any issues.
 Follow the instructions in the [Installation Checklist](../getting-started/installation/installation-checklist.md) to get started.
 Once that's complete and you can login, continue here with step 2.

 ## Step 2: Exporting Your Data from Pre-v1